-There are several important events in the year according to my 5.5 yr old.
+There are several important events in the year according to my son.
 Christmas and Easter are two, but right up there with national holidays are the open house days for the sanitation department and the fire stations!

 The second Saturday of May is designated as Fire Service Recognition Day in Los Angeles (and a few surrounding cities).
 As part of this, neighborhood fire stations host an open house to welcome visitors of all ages.
 Local stations invite kids to sit in fire trucks, spray water from the hoses and explore the station.
 However, a few of stations go above and beyond to really wow their visitors with dramatic demonstrations and free food and drinks.

 Last year we started our day at the LA Fire Department Museum and Station 27’s open house and pancake breakfast.
 We didn’t know what to expect, but figured at the least it was a good time to visit the museum that had been on our to do list for a while.

 It was amazing and packed.
 We arrived early enough to be served delicious pancakes by our awesome firefighters from Station 27 and to explore the museum before the demonstrations began.
 The museum is great and probably deserves it’s own post, but for now, make sure to go upstairs to see real fireman poles (gated off) for the kids to ooh and ahh over.
 Spend some time checking out the photos of famous fires and fire fighting gear used through the ages.
 Downstairs are old fire trucks, some dating back to the 1900’s.
 You and the kids will love it.
 If it’s too crowded or you don’t have time to soak it all in, the museum is open every Saturday for visitors.